glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 </div>
 </div>

-At this point, you've covered all of the sensors you can use in the simulator (and all of the sensors normally used in soccer and rescue competitions).
-Additionally, you have all the programming tools you need to write whatever program you desire. **However**, if you only use these sensors in their most basic functionality, and only use the programming tools we've shown so far, you'd be a very messy and limited programmer, and you wouldn't be getting the most out of your sensors.
+At this point, you've covered all of the sensors you can use in the simulator (and all of the sensors generally used in soccer and rescue competitions).
+Additionally, you have all the programming tools you need to write whatever program you desire. **However**, if you only use these sensors in their most basic functionality and only use the programming tools we've shown so far, you'd be a very messy and limited programmer, and you wouldn't be getting the most out of your sensors.

 On this page, we'll start fixing both of these problems.
-You'll learn how to fully utilise the colour sensor, and some more programming tools to help with that.
+You'll learn how to fully utilise the colour sensor and some more programming tools to help with that.

 ## Dictionaries

-On the last page, with lists, remember that in some puzzles, we needed to search through the list to find a particular item.
+On the last page, with lists, remember that we needed to search through the list to find a particular item in some puzzles.
 For example, in the Locations puzzle:

 <div class="code_container" markdown="1">